Joseph Goldsborough Bruff: California expedition

 As the leader of the expedition, Bruff purchased fourteen large wagons, mules, tents, armaments, and other supplies for the trek to California.
 On 2 April 1849, he led the expedition's sixty-six men, all in matching uniforms, in a farewell parade through the streets of Washington.
 On the way out of the city, Bruff stopped at the White House and met with President Zachary Taylor.

 During the expedition, Bruff kept extensive journals that recorded the details of the expedition's travels.
 He also made many drawings of the things he saw along the trail.
 He recorded his meeting with Colonel Benjamin Bonneville at Fort Kearny.
 He sketched Fort Laramie in Wyoming and Fort Hall in Idaho along with important geographic features like Chimney Rock in Nebraska.
-He also made drawings of numerous less important hills, canyon, river crossings, and hot springs.
+He also made drawings of numerous less important hills, canyons, river crossings, and hot springs.
 Bruff made many drawings of camp life and recorded grave markers he encountered along the trail.

 The expedition followed the Lassen Trail into California.
 After arriving in the state, the expedition broke up, leaving Bruff to spend a very difficult winter in the Sierra Nevada Mountains.
 While in California, Bruff got to know Peter Lassen very well.
 He then traveled around California's gold country, making many drawings of geographic landmarks, mining camps, and other interesting scenes.
 He left California in June 1851 by sea, arriving in New York City a month later.
 Some of his luggage was stolen from the dock at New York harbor, but none of his journals or drawings were lost.